TechGrounds-Cloud8/cloud8-benbui797/10_Final_Project/Design/Design_01.md

 - WebServer must make a daily backup
 - Backup must be stored for 7 days (lifecycle management)
 - AWS Backup: Backup plan?
+- S3 bucket that contains the bash scripts for launch.

 ## Assumptions:
 - Requirements don't say that the WebServer needs to be accessable from the internet.
 In the diagram, it is in the public subnet, which means it has a public IP.
 - IAM policy?
 EC2 Keys?
 - Automated Security Responses?
 (AWS Solutions library)
-- Check Security Hub (Security Score) after network is up
 - Can I export Stack to Diagram.io for drawing?

 ## Suggestions
--
+- Check Security Hub (Security Score) after network is up?
+Add security tips to documentation/recommendations?

 ## Unknowns:
 - Which regions?